PROFESSIONAL PRACTICE, ETHICS AND RESEARCH PROJECT

 Subject Instance Co-ordinatorKiran Shinde

-Four 3.00 h block mode other recurrence on weekdays during the day from week 30 to week 42 and delivered via blended.
+Nine 3.00 hours lecture/workshop per study period on weekdays during the day from week 30 to week 42 and delivered via blended.

 Supervisor ConsultationWeek: 30 - 42

-Six 1.00 h supervisor consultation every two weeks on weekdays during the day from week 30 to week 42 and delivered via blended.
+Six 1.00 hour supervisor consultation every two weeks on weekdays during the day from week 30 to week 42 and delivered via blended.

 Students will be assigned a supervisor at the beginning of semester and must make arrangements to discuss their research with their supervisor on a fortnightly basis.